 Exploring Media literacy practices for just and equitable futures.

-We believe that media literacies are central to a society that demands accountability from public institutions, equity for marginalized and underserved communities, and robust opportunities for people to use their voice to advocate for more inclusive futures.
-This project will research how we have defined impact in media literacy, and advocate for indicators that support the needs of communities and youth at the margins of society.
+We believe that media literacies are central to a society that demands accountability from public institutions, equity for marginalized and underserved communities, and robust opportunities for people to use their voices to advocate for more inclusive futures.
+This project will research how we have defined impact in media literacy and advocate for indicators that support the needs of communities and youth at the margins of society.

-Read more about our process at our Project Page, meet our team, hear from our contributors, and be in touch with any further questions or to become involved in our work.Learn More
+Read more about our work, meet our team, access the full findings of our research, use our field guide for equitable media literacy practice and be in touch with any further questions or become involved in our work.Learn More

 Meet the Team

 Mapping impactful media literacy practices involve the dedicated efforts of critical media literacy scholars, practitioners and activists from across the United States.
-The lead research team is made up of four scholars and supported by our advisory group, design team, and research partners in Australia.See the full team
+The lead research team is made up of seven scholars and supported by our advisory board, design team, and research partners in Australia.See the full team

 Research like this would not be possible without the support of institutions, universities, and private investors who have an interest in improving media literacy education.
 We are grateful for their assistance and want to highlight a few of the institutions responsible for this opportunity.